gaeqs/JAMS-wiki/docs/architecture/languages.md

 YAML files can be located inside folders or in the root directory of the packet.
 They must be defined in the `language.json` file using a relative path from the packet.

-An example of a YAML file will be the following:
+An example of a YAML file would be the following:

 ```yaml title="interface.yml"
 START_TITLE: JAMS {VERSION}